dronefly-garden/dronefly/docs/guide_for_participants.rst

 Invite People - Inviting friends and other naturalist professionals to join us (if you use this, create from #introductions)

-Notification Settings - Adjusting your notification settings (see :ref:`Appendix A - Notification Settings`)
+Notification Settings - Adjusting your notification settings (see :ref:`guide_for_participants:Appendix A - Notification Settings`)

 Privacy Settings - Allowing or prohibiting direct messages from other users